SasySpanish/Financial-Data-Analysis-Automation-with-Python/Data Cleaning/readme.md

 # Automated Data Cleaning from Yahoo Finance

-This project automates the process of downloading, cleaning, and saving financial time series data from **Yahoo Finance** using Python.
+This repository **automates** the process of downloading, cleaning, and saving financial time series data from **Yahoo Finance** using Python.
 It is designed as a simple and reusable data-cleaning workflow for data analysis or portfolio projects.

 ---